tigerbeetle/tigerbeetle/docs/DESIGN.md

 shutting down the whole TigerBeetle system.
 The MAGIC also lets us discard any obviously bad traffic without doing any checksum calculations.

-We use SHA256 as our checksum for the prototype.
-We will switch to BLAKE3 after the prototype for more than double the hashing throughput, which is a real cost.
+We use BLAKE3 as our checksum, truncating the checksum to 128 bits.

 The reason we use two checksums instead of only a single checksum across header and data is that we need a reliable way to know the size of the data to expect,